v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

     Since you are at this step, you have chosen to use Excel to export the table data into a SharePoint list in the IT Services site.

-    Open **File Explorer** and under **This PC**, select **Documents** (this provides a shortcut that points to the actual path of C:\\Users\\Administrator.ADATUM\\Documents).
+    In **File Explorer**, the **Documents** folder should be displayed.
 Confirm the **Service Request System.xlsx** and **BackupFile.xlsx** files are present in the Documents folder.
 The **Service Request System** spreadsheet contains copies of the service request tickets from Adatum’s old ticketing system.
 The **Backup File** spreadsheet, which is simply a copy of the Service Request System file, was created for precautionary purposes (it will come into play in the next task).
 Note that there are two files with the name **Service Request System**; one is an Excel spreadsheet file with a .xlsx extension, and the other is a comma separated value file with a .csv extension.
 The Excel spreadsheet file is used in this section, whereas students that chose to use PowerShell will use the .csv file.

     Double-click the **Service Request System.xlsx** file to open it.
 Make sure you open the .xlsx file and not the .csv file.
 7. If a **Sign in to set up Office** window appears, sign in using the tenant admin account (admin@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and tenant admin password.
 On the Manage device screen, click **No, sign in to this app only**.